 Such cases are usually expensive and difficult to prove and require extensive expert evaluation by engineers, accident re-constructionists, medical experts, and other professionals.
 Many factors, such as whether the driver was acting reasonably, whether the driver/passengers were wearing seat belts, or whether any other factors could have caused the injuries all come into play when evaluating roof crush and rollover cases.

 In sum, SUV and truck rollover accidents require a different level of expertise than your everyday car accident.
 Thus, it is imperative that if you or a family member has been a victim of such an incident, you call a qualified attorney to evaluate your case.
-The attorneys at the Law Offices of Betty Nguyen Davis provide free consultations and will guide you appropriately.
+The attorneys at The Davis Injury Firm provide consultations and will guide you appropriately.
 Call us at 404-593-2620 to schedule a consultation with an attorney.